-Business and self-employed taxpayers with outstanding tax liabilities may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
+Businesses and self-employed taxpayers with outstanding tax liabilities may be eligible for support with their tax affairs through HMRC’s Time To Pay service.

 This is a freeview 'At a glance' guide to Time to Pay arrangements.